Devil's Trill Sonata: Structure

 The first movement, in 12/8 time, begins gently and reflectively, with languid double stops and a flowing violin melody line filled with tasteful embellishments.
 The melody, which moves from the tonic to the mediant key in the middle of the movement includes several deceptive cadences, before returning once again to a tonic theme similar to the beginning.
 A crisp, quick, highly decorated bravura follows, preceding a brief cantabile slow movement, said to signify Tartini's dream state.

 The last movement, technically difficult, begins fast, before dissolving into repeated, modular violin melody over an intensifying accompaniment.
 This leads to a slow chromatic theme, followed by more sequences of the two themes.
 The source of the sonata's nickname is a passage where the violinist trills while simultaneously playing arpeggiated triads.
 The bravura cadenza that is frequently played was composed by Fritz Kreisler.
 The accompaniment joins the violin again for the last few dramatic measures.
 The trill in the last movement is one of the earliest examples of a trill illustrating a musical theme.

-In popular culture

-The Devil's Trill Sonata is the only musical composition that Dylan Dog, the main character of the Italian comic of the same name, can play on the clarinet.
-The sonata also has an important role in the plot of "Sonata macabra" (English: "The Macabre Sonata"), the issue #235 of the comic.

-The Devil's Trill also features prominently in a story arc of the supernatural horror manga Descendants of Darkness.
-A gifted music student accidentally contacts a demon while playing the Sonata.

-The Devil's Trill is directly referenced in the horror film Nocturne about a girl who finds a book with instructions to sell her soul to Satan to excel as a pianist.